Skip to content

 Don Cristobal

-Changed the energy completely — colors, boldness, unique see-through fabrics and a lineup of models from old to young, slim to full-figured.
-That inclusivity reminded me of home.
-Everyone fit.
-Everyone belonged.
+Color, boldness, see-through fabrics and true inclusivity models from old to young, slim to full-figured.
+That “everyone fits” energy reminded me of home.

 Wichuda